PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Experiments

 \subsection{Datasets and Labels}

 To be able to validate the proposed approach, the OpenNeuro’s ‘StudyForrest’ dataset which contains 20 subjects was used for vessel segmentation.
 It contains 7T MRA-ToF full brain volumetric images with [480 × 640 × 163] matrix size in NIFTI format recorded with a Siemens MR scanner at 7-Tesla using a 3D Multiple Overlapping Thin Slab Acquisition Time of Flight angiography sequence (0.3 mm isotropic voxel size) \cite{hausler2021studyforrest}.
 Training the network requires multiple plausible segmentations.
 For the ‘StudyForrest’ dataset, multiple manual labels did not exist.
 Therefore, ten synthetic plausible segmentations per case have been generated using the Frangi filter \cite{frangi1998}.
 The Frangi scale range has been set to $\sigma$ $\sim$ [1 8] and a step size between the sigmas of 2 was chosen.
 Following parameters, known as vesselness constants, have been sampled from truncated normal distributions: (i) $\mathrm{Frangi}_{\alpha}$ $\sim$ TN(0.5 1) determines if its a line (vessel) or plane like structure; (ii) $\mathrm{Frangi}_{\beta}$ $\sim$ TN(0.5 1) determines the deviation from a blob like structure; (iii) $\mathrm{Frangi}_{C}$ $\sim$ TN(500 100) gives a threshold between eigenvalues of noise and vessel structures.
 The resulting "inter-rater" agreement of the generated dataset was calculated using $K\alpha$ (discussed later in Sec. \ref{sec:traineval}) and has a value of 0.40.
+The labels generated during this research are made available publicly as part of the SMILE-UHURA dataset \cite{chatterjee2024smile}.

 For further validating the proposed method, 3T FLAIR MRIs from the publicly available multiple sclerosis (MS) segmentation dataset, that was used for MICCAI 2016 challenge \cite{commowick2021multiple}, containing MRI scans of 53 patients and their corresponding manual segmentations of the lesions by seven experts, was utilised.
 After thorough examination of expert voting, one subject was excluded due to significant discrepancies in expert annotations.
 In this case, two graders determined that no voxels represented an MS lesion, four experts identified only a few voxels as MS tissue, and one grader marked nearly the entire brain.
 Accurate identification of multiple sclerosis lesions is difficult due to variability in lesion location, size and shape -- which is also reflected in the resulting very low inter-rater agreement.
 The inter-rater agreement was assessed using $K\alpha$ for the MS dataset, resulting in an agreement of 0.60.
 However, when considering only brain regions where at least one grader noted an MS occurrence, the alpha decreased to 0.28.